 The most advanced of Biosceptre’s development programmes is our peptide vaccine BIL06v, a therapeutic anti-cancer vaccine which is currently recruiting A Phase 1 trial which includes a number of secondary and exploratory endpoints more typical of a Phase 1b/2a trial.

-Biosceptre’s also has a rich suite of antibody candidates in preclinical optimisation and discovery stage including BIL03s, a human domain antibody for systemic administration to treat a variety of tumours which is ready to enter a Phase I clinical trial.
+Biosceptre’s also has a rich suite of antibody candidates in preclinical optimisation and discovery stage including BIL03s, a human domain antibody for systemic administration to treat a variety of tumours which is approved to enter a Phase I clinical trial.

 Biosceptre’s proprietary target nfP2X7 has important potential advantages over current chemotherapy, radiation and other oncology immunotherapies including: